-When I got a ticket for Bravado: a memoir of working class masculinity from 1991 to 1999 I had no idea what I was getting myself into -especially as the show was being held in the changing rooms at St. Helens RFC!
+When I picked up a ticket to see Bravado (a memoir of working class masculinity from 1991 to 1999) I had no idea what I was getting myself into – especially as the show was being held in the changing rooms at St. Helens RFC!

 All I knew prior to attending was that the show was created by an artist called Scottee, it had an Oasis soundtrack and worryingly, an audience member had to volunteer to do the show!
 What the implications of that where I had no idea.

 The changing room was equipped with several television sets, speakers, lighting and a solitary ominous looking microphone with no sign of the artist in sight!

 Seating myself within what I can only describe as a changing room cubicle I anxiously waited for the show to commence with the other audience members.
 Suddenly a Big Brother style warning appeared on the television screens warning the audience that the show contained details of violence and sexual exploitation and people were free to leave if it all became a bit too much.

 A facilitator of the show requested an audience member to volunteer which sent a course of adrenaline surging through my body and I avoided all eye contact in the hope I wouldn’t be asked to volunteer if nobody else stepped forward!
 Luckily a volunteer was found and stepped up to the microphone and I breathed a huge sigh of relief.

 I have no problem reading in public as I’ve previously done public speaking however I learnt from one of the other audience members that there was a karaoke element to the show-which would normally be right up my street given I grew up during the 90s and Oasis were my favourite band; but the idea of singing in a room full of strangers stone-cold sober in such a close-knit intimate environment did not appeal to me in the slightest.